 The seminar was jointly opened by Italy’s Deputy Foreign Minister, H.E.
 Ms. Emanuela Claudia Del Re, and UN Women Deputy Executive Director and Assistant Secretary-General Ms. Asa Regnér, with the keynote addressed delivered by Ms. Leymah Gbowee, Nobel Peace Prize Laureate 2011 from Liberia and Member of the UN Secretary-General’s High-Level Board on Mediation.

 Throughout the two-day meeting, an assessment was made on the normative, political and funding opportunities, challenges and prospects that currently exist for Member States to enhance their support for women’s participation in peace processes.
 Stemming from the experiences of the panelists, best practices and lessons learned were shared.
-Finally, the seminar discussed the existing and potential tools to strengthen the monitoring and reporting on Members States efforts in enhancing women’s participation and sought to identify and agree on on concrete commitments Member States could adopt and implement towards more gender-inclusive peace processes and peace agreements ahead of the 20-year anniversary of the adoption of UN Security Council resolution 1325 in 2020.
+Finally, the seminar discussed the existing and potential tools to strengthen the monitoring and reporting on Members States efforts in enhancing women’s participation and sought to identify and agree on concrete commitments Member States could adopt and implement towards more gender-inclusive peace processes and peace agreements ahead of the 20-year anniversary of the adoption of UN Security Council Resolution 1325 in 2020.